nvda-es/devguides_translation/original_docs/spladdoninternals.md

 The connection handling routine performs the following:

 1. Locates status message for the encoder entry.
 For SAM, it is the description text, and for SPL, it is one of the entry's child objects (columns).
 This will be done as long as Studio and/or NVDA is live (that is, if the thread is running).
 2. Announces error messages if any and will try again after waiting a little while (fraction of a second).
+If NVDA is told to not announce connection status until the encoder in question is connected, connection reporter thread will stop when an error message is seen.
 3. If connected, NvDA will play a tone, then:
 	* Do nothing if not told to focus to studio nor play the next track.
 	* Focuses to studio and/or plays the next track if no tracks are playing by calling onConnect method.